XaviACLM/tatoebator/readme_assets/STRUCTURE.md

 **Persistables.** Some classes defined in `persistence.py` are used across the codebase as a drop-in way to persist data across executions - this works as a sort of json-type serialization and is best suited to dataclasses (where the fields are basic python types or compositions thereof, incl. dataclasses).
 It is essentially meant to be a version of Pickle that doesn't require the codebase to be entirely static, but only the elements of it that are referenced by the persisted data (i.e. the class and attribute names).

-**Card data.** The decks generated by Tatoebator are intended to work fine when exported, so none of this codebase can be relied on to helps when it comes to rendering the cards.
+**Card data.** The decks generated by Tansō are intended to work fine even in the abscence of Tansō (e.g. when exported), so none of this codebase can be relied on to help when it comes to rendering the cards.
 For this reason, the cards have to keep within themselves the data about the sentences that they contain (and a reference to the audio file).